Yaroster/skoomaDen.me/src/content/blog/New Horizons The Hollow Evolution of a Beloved Series.md

 ## From Mayor to Taskmaster

+In *New Leaf*, being the mayor wasn’t just a title—it gave you true importance.
+You had an office, a space to plan, and every decision you made impacted your town's growth.
+You could launch public works projects, build bridges, and influence your town’s layout in meaningful ways. <mark>The mayor role made you feel essential to your town’s development, giving a true sense of progression and purpose.</mark>

-In [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf), being the mayor wasn’t just a title—it made you feel important.
-You had an office, a sense of purpose, and every decision felt like it mattered.
-In [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons), they pretend you’re just another villager, but the reality is you’re still in control of everything.
-It just feels less significant. <mark>[New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) turned what was a meaningful role into a checklist of tasks.</mark> Gone is the feeling of leading your town; instead, you're managing a project.
+In *New Horizons*, they try to make you feel like just another villager, but you still control everything.
+However, it’s less satisfying.
+You make decisions, but there’s no office, no official projects—just an endless to-do list. <mark>*New Horizons* turned what was once a meaningful role into a checklist of tasks</mark>, making it feel like you’re managing a project rather than leading a town.
+The player’s authority feels diluted, turning what should be rewarding responsibilities into repetitive chores.

 ![](NL_Player_as_Mayor_2.png)